LC-Linkous/Directory/README.md

 </p>

 Antenna Calculation and Autotuning (AntennaCAT) is a comprehensive implementation of machine learning to automate, evaluate, and optimize the antenna design process using EM simulation software.
-It utilizes a combined antenna designer and internal calculator to accelerate the CAD condsturction and EM simulation of several common topologies, while eliminating model disparity for automated data collection.
+It utilizes a combined antenna designer and internal calculator to accelerate the CAD construction and EM simulation of several common topologies, while eliminating model disparity for automated data collection.

 ### Related Repositories